Vermont’s Nonprofit Sector: An Economic Driver & Vital Community Partner

 If you have comments about how to make this more useful please we'd like to hear from you.

 - More than 4100 Vermont nonprofits serve all corners of the state.
-With healthcare and education driving sector revenue, public charities generate nearly $6 billion.
+With healthcare and education driving sector revenue, public charities generate more than $9 billion.

 - Vermont nonprofits paid nearly $2 billion in wages, which translates into an estimated $34 million of personal income tax revenue for Vermont’s state and local governments and over $334 million in federal tax revenues.